 Procedures for Issuing the Citation in Pinellas County, FL

-Law enforcement officers in Pinellas County, FL, are trained to obtain proper identifications from defendant and both defendant and officer must sign the citation.
+Law enforcement officers in Pinellas County, FL, are trained to obtain proper identifications from the defendant and both the defendant and officer must sign the citation.

-If the defendant has no photo identification, the officer is trained to obtain the right thumbprint of defendant on rear side of the complaint copy of the citation.
+If the defendant has no photo identification, the officer is trained to obtain the right thumbprint of the defendant on the rear side of the complaint copy of the citation.

 The officer is trained to provide the defendant with a copy of his or her copy of the citation.
 The officer will complete the schedule of witnesses and evidence on the reverse side of the complaint copy.

-Misdemeanor cases also require the victim information be completed on the reverse side of the State Attorney copy.
-Return complaint and State Attorney copy to the Clerk of the Court.
+Misdemeanor cases also require the officer to list the victim information on the reverse side of the State Attorney copy of the form.
+The officer will return the complaint and State Attorney copy of the form to the Clerk of the Court.

 A worksheet detailing investigative costs must be included on all criminal violations.
 The officer will attach a copy of the offense report for misdemeanor offenses.

-The notice to appear on a misdemeanor or ordinance violation for county court in Pinellas County, FL, was last revised on January of 2019.
+The notice to appear on a misdemeanor or ordinance violation for the county court in Pinellas County, FL, was last revised in January of 2019.